b3sser/cyberpunk-latex/README.md

 ## Features
 - 3-page Character Sheet
-- player input via custom commands for a clean and compact tex file and easy usage
+- Player input via custom commands for a clean and compact tex file and easy usage
+- Automatic text wrap
-- example character to illustrate usage
+- Example character to illustrate usage

 #### Currently in development:
 - automatic calculation of Stat & Base